 Welcome

-I am a computational linguist and an assistant professor of Computer Science at Wellesley College.
+I am an assistant professor of Computer Science at Wellesley College.

 Research